 POSITION: The Western Folklife Center, in Elko, Nevada, seeks a Programs Manager.
 This is an excellent opportunity for a creative person to add their signature to nationally recognized programs as well as contribute to the creation of new programs.

 The mission of the Western Folklife Center is to use story and cultural expression to connect the American West to the world.
 The Western Folklife Center is best known for its premiere event, the National Cowboy Poetry Gathering.
 Our other year-round public programs, exhibitions, educational programs, and media productions explore and give voice to traditional and dynamic cultures of the American West.
 Located in the historic Pioneer Building in downtown Elko, Nevada, the Western Folklife Center is both a local and a regional nonprofit cultural center boasting an exhibition gallery, 300-seat theater, 20-seat black box theater, historic saloon and gift shop.
-The Folklife Center also maintains an archive of fieldwork materials, program documentation and donated work that supports program development.
+The Center’s archives house 30+ years of fieldwork materials, program documentation and donated work that supports program development.
 Our website is increasingly used to bring our programs to far-flung audiences.

-The Western Folklife Center is best known for its National Cowboy Poetry Gathering that was begun in 1985 as a regional effort to showcase the tradition of poetry writing and recitation in ranching communities.
-Now in its 34th year, the Gathering remains an important meeting place for poets, musicians, writers, filmmakers, gear makers, visual artists, ranchers, cowboys, Western activists and enthusiasts.
+RESPONSIBILITIES: The major duty of the Programs Manager is to manage the National Cowboy Poetry Gathering.
+Begun in 1985 as a regional effort to showcase the tradition of poetry writing and recitation in ranching communities, the Gathering remains an important annual meeting place for poets, musicians, writers, filmmakers, gear makers, visual artists, ranchers, cowboys, Western activists and enthusiasts.
 The Gathering, now in its 35th year, is a two-week event featuring performances, workshops, dances, films, youth education, speakers and exhibitions.
 Responsibilities include:

 SALARY commensurate with experience along with benefits package.